Effect of the 2004 Indian Ocean earthquake on Myanmar

 Official reports from the government of Myanmar (Burma) cite a death toll of 90 due to the tsunami caused by the 2004 Indian Ocean earthquake on 26 December 2004.
 However, some estimates put the toll at between 400 and 600.
-30,000 citizens of Myanmar were estimated to be in need of shelter, food and water, and 788 buildings were reported damaged and destroyed.
+30,000 citizens of Burma were estimated to be in need of shelter, food and water, and 788 buildings were reported damaged and destroyed.